 First up, let’s take a look at some of the most common inbound marketing tasks that can be automated.

 #1: Social media posts

-The first marketing task any brands wants to automate is social media posting.
+The first marketing task any brand wants to automate is social media posting.
 With tools like Hootsuite, you can schedule posts and automate them to repost at specific times.
-This means you can automate 60% of your social media activity be a constant presence without a dedicated team.
+This means you can automate 60% of your social media activity and be a constant presence without a dedicated team.